Site icon Bia review

 5.2 My Menu

-Purpose: Allows you to create a personalized menu with your most-used settings.
+Purpose: Enables the user to create a personalized menu of his most-used settings.

 Settings:

-Tip: Organize your My Menu to streamline your workflow and access settings quickly.
+Tip: Organize your My Menu for efficient streamlining access to settings.

 5.3 User Profiles

-Purpose: Allows you to save different camera settings for various shooting scenarios.
+Objective: Keep different camera settings for various shooting applications.

-Tip: Create and switch between profiles based on your shooting needs for efficiency.
+Tip: Create and switch between profiles according to your shooting needs for efficiency.

 6.2 Exposure Problems